 - The expected value of your house is therefore 0.9999 x 300,000 = $299,970.

 - The expected loss of your house is just $30.

 - An insurance company may be willing to insure against the loss of your 300,000 house for $100 a year.

 - According to the expected value, you should not insure your house.
 The cost of insurance $100 is far greater than the expected loss $30 from the house being destroyed.

 - If you are wealthy, paying $100 only has a small marginal decline in utility.

 - However, if you were unlucky and lost your house the loss of everything would have a corresponding greater impact on utility.

-Risk aversion and diminishing marginal utility of wealth
+Risk aversion and the diminishing marginal utility of wealth

 However, an increase in wealth from £70 to £80 leads to a correspondingly small increase in utility (30 to 31).

-This concave graph shows diminishing marginal utility of money and a justification for why people may exhibit risk aversion for potential large losses with small probabilities.
+This concave graph shows the diminishing marginal utility of money and a justification for why people may exhibit risk aversion for potentially large losses with small probabilities.